Cyber-Syntax/dotfiles/README.md

 # My personal dotfiles
 >
-> This is my personal dotfiles maintainent with GNU Stow.
-> I switch from bare repository.
+> I've moved to using GNU Stow for my personal dotfiles maintenance instead of a bare repository.

 ## How to use it?

 ### Use script to deploy
 >
-> Written a basic script to automate deploying for gnu stow
+> Written a basic script to automate deploying for GNU Stow.
+>
-> This would dry-run stow first to show what would change
+> This would dry run Stow first to show what would change,
-> than it would ask confirmation to deploy the configs
+> then it would ask for confirmation to deploy the configurations.

 ```bash
 sh deploy.sh